illinois-cs241/assignment-docs/savvy_scheduler.md

 To learn more about the concept, read this [green threading intro](https://c9x.me/articles/gthreads/code0.html) article that we used as a starting point.

 Now, let's talk about what we've added on top of that very simple implmentation.
 We need a way to preempt threads.
-For our purposes, a signal is an accpetable solution to this problem.
+For our purposes, a signal is an acceptable solution to this problem.
 We have used the function ualarm(3) to schedule alarms on regular intervals.
 The handler then calls gtyield which will call scheduler_quantum_expired to select the next job to run.

 Note that almost all the scheduling magic is implemented in libscheduler!
 The only exception is that the main thread will never be sent to any of the functions in libscheduler.
 Instead, every other quanta, gtyield will store the current job do a context switch to main, and the next time gtyield is called from main, the process will switch back to the stored job.